olivia-davies/google-doodle/README.md

 TO DO:
 1. update favicon to match design
-2. work on moodboard and style tile
-3. update visual-design.psd
 4. make SVG and optimize them
 5. modify buttons and add rotating backgrounds